-There are three primary omega-3s: ALA, EPA, and DHA.
-While they are all considered healthful fats, there are big differences between the three and the function they perform in the body.
-ALA (alpha-linoleic acid) offers limited health benefits.
-EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) have been studied the most and have many vital, life-sustaining roles.
+There are three primary Omega-3s.
+While ALA (alpha-linoleic acid) offers limited health benefits, EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) have been found in many studies to offer vital, life-sustaining roles.

-Consuming enough EPA and DHA omega-3s is important for general health.
-For example, sufficient intake supports the health of our hearts, brains, eyes, joints, blood vessels and more.
-They support healthy mood and help us live longer.
-In particular, omega-3s are critical to normal development during pregnancy, childhood, and adolescence.
+Consuming enough EPA and DHA supports the health of our hearts, brains, eyes, joints, blood vessels and more.
+They also have benefits for healthy mood and can help us live longer.
+Omega-3s are critical to normal development during pregnancy, childhood, and adolescence.

-EPA and DHA are most easily obtained from consuming cold-water fish — like salmon and tuna — or from taking purified supplements made from fish oil.
+EPA and DHA can be obtained in the diet from cold-water fish like salmon and tuna, or from supplements made from purified fish oil.